 I hold some concessionary places for people who are unable to meet the full cost.

-I see clients Monday - Friday in Dartington or online.
+I see clients Monday - Friday in Totnes and Dartington or online.
 I am available for some evening sessions.